Genivia/ugrep/README.md

 - **ugrep** produces hexdumps with `-W` (output binary matches in hex with text matches output as usual) and `-X` (output all matches in hex).
 - **ugrep** searches compressed files with option `-z`.
-- **ugrep** searches cpio, tar, pax, and zip archives with option `-z`.
+- **ugrep** searches cpio, jar, pax, tar, and zip archives with option `-z`.
-- **ugrep** searches pdf, odt, doc, docx, epub, and so on with `--filter` using third-party format conversion utilities as plugins.
+- **ugrep** searches pdf, doc, docx, xls, xlsx, epub, and more with `--filter` using third-party format conversion utilities as plugins.
 - **ugrep** options `-O`, `-M`, and `-t` specify file extensions, file signature magic byte patterns, and predefined file types, respectively.
 This allows searching for certain types of files in directory trees, for example with recursive search options `-R` and `-r`.
-Options `-O`, `-M`, and `-t` also applies to archived files in cpio, tar, pax, and zip files.
+Options `-O`, `-M`, and `-t` also applies to archived files in cpio, jar, pax, tar, and zip files.
 - **ugrep** option `-k`, `--column-number` to display the column number, taking tab spacing into account by expanding tabs, as specified by option `--tabs`.
 - **ugrep** option `-f` uses `GREP_PATH` environment variable or the predefined